hftbattle/documentation/en/strategy/structure.md

 class UserStrategy : public ParticipantStrategy {
 public:
   // Config file is passed to constructor.
-  // You can add running parameters to it from web interface. explicit UserStrategy(const JsonValue& config) { }
+  // You can add running parameters to it from the web interface. explicit UserStrategy(const JsonValue& config) { }

   // Is called after getting new order book of the trading instrument.